-Restricted to students admitted to the following program(s): Landscape Plant Adv Pl, Landscape Plant Turf M
+Restricted to students admitted to the following program(s): 10-001-1, 10-001-1

-001-113 Pesticide & Fertilizer App
+001-113 Pesticide & Fertilizer App // 3 cr

 This course focuses on the study and application of pesticides and fertilizers used on horticulture crops.
 Specific areas of study include chemical classification, mode of action in plants, injury symptoms, resistance in plants and pests, mixing and loading concerns, application methods and concerns, recordkeeping and posting requirements.
 Students will be required to take the Commercial Pesticide Applicator Certification exam as part of this course.